 - One member of Chancellor Staff Advisory Committee (appointed by the Chancellor's Staff Advisory Committee, CSAC)

-- One non-supervisory and one supervisory representative (appointed by Senior Administrator for University Enterprises and Director of Athletics)
+- One non-supervisory and one supervisory representative (appointed by the Director of University Enterprises and Athletics)

-- One non-supervisory and one supervisory representative (appointed by the Vice Chancellor of Finance and Operations)
+- One non-supervisory and one supervisory representative (appointed by the Vice Chancellor for Finance and Operations)

-- One non-supervisory and one supervisory representative (appointed by the Vice Chancellor of Student Affairs)
+- One non-supervisory and one supervisory representative (appointed by the Vice Chancellor for Student Affairs)

-- Academic Environmental Health and Safety (voting ex officio member)
+- Academic Environmental Health and Safety Representative who represents Lab Safety, Radiation Safety, and Biological Safety (voting ex officio member)

-- University Environmental Health and Safety (voting ex officio member)
+- University Environmental Health and Safety Officer (voting ex officio member)

 - Recommendations: Director of Emergency Management